 The cruel truth is that there is no such thing as an ethical tiger experience.
 Tigers are wild, dangerous animals and belong in the jungles of Thailand, not in some sort of petting zoo.
-Visit a tiger temple or take pictures with tigers means you are participating in animal abuse.
+Visit a tiger temple in Thailand or take pictures with tigers means you are participating in animal abuse.
 The infamous tourist temple “Tiger Temple” fortunately has now been closed down but there are many other “sanctuaries” appearing.
 When Tiger Temple was investigated, they found dead tiger cubs in a freezer and allegations of missing adult tigers thought to have been sold on the black market to China for tiger bones.
 This scandal is on top of the commonly held assumption that these tigers are drugged in order for tourists to take photos with them.
 I personally feel that the claim that people can get close to them because they are domesticated tigers brought up around people does not have any ground.
 Getting into a cage with a grown adult tiger is dangerous, no matter how the animal was raised and therefore I believe the drugging theory is likely.
-Read more about the truth about Thailand’s tiger temple on the BBC website here
+Read more about the truth about Thailand’s tiger temple on the BBC website.